 Gone is the mechanical scroll wheel and in comes a touch-based version that should be firmware upgradeable in terms of performance.
 In comes Bluetooth that was not seen before on the old X1 and also it marks the advent of a new design ethos for the X series that is slicker and more rounded looking than the previous X1.
 The DAC chip has been upgraded as well as the raw materials.
 The OS has also changed from the older more limited UCOS OS to a more expansive Linux platform.

-You can call it a reinterpretation, call it the never ending cycle of gains from increasing engineering capability and external competition but the pitch is clear here; you are supposed to be getting more in real terms for less than what you paid for the last time round.
+You can call it a reinterpretation, call it the never-ending cycle of gains from increasing engineering capability and external competition but the pitch is clear here; you are supposed to be getting more in real terms for less than what you paid for the last time around.

 ‘Arc Waist’ Design

 The X1 2G body is rounded instead of angular.
 The original X1 is still relatively well finished but the new version takes it to a whole new level with a smooth rounded aluminum alloy back and side panels that are much more comfortable in the hand.
 Side by side the X1 form factor lines look remarkably dated already.

 Measurements have changed slightly also with the X1 2G.
 The new version measures 97mm×55.5 mm×12 mm and weighs in at 102g.
 That’s a reduction of 4g in overall weight from the first version and roughly 1-2mm in depth and width over the first-gen which measures in at 96.7mm x 56.7mm x 14.1mm.
 It is though a touch longer a tiny amount.
 Those numbers might not seem much on paper but there is a palatable difference in the handling of the two in real life with the X1 Gen 2 feeling the more comfortable in the hand.